Introduction:

 18%

-Source: Bangladesh Economic Review 2010, Ministry of Finance, Government of Bangladesh
+Source: Bangladesh Economic Review 2010, Ministry of Finance, Government of

 3. Narrowly Based Tax Structure